What Is A Structural Toolbox?

 v) Keep Learning!

-The more you read and learn about structure, the more you realise everyone is more or less saying the same thing … just in different ways.
+The more you read and learn about structure, the more you realize everyone is more or less saying the same thing … just in different ways.
 By appreciating this, we can develop our own vocabulary to describe how OUR writing works.
 We can also continuously add to our toolbox in terms of solutions for common structural issues.

 This has the added bonus of helping us to protect our work when it’s in development with publishers, producers and others.
 After all, if we understand exactly WHY a structural rewrite will undermine our protagonist’s worldview and mission, we can avoid this and offer another solution instead.
 We then don’t end up in what B2W calls ‘The Story Swamp’ or the film industry calls ‘Development Hell’.